ntbanks/hyperspace-demo/readme.md

 st.text() - this is designed by streamlit as a fixed width text display and will force a scroll bar if the text is too long. use markdown

 Accordion:
-The title bar of the accordion is styled automatically but the content needs to be wrapped in a <p> tag like this:
+The title bar of the accordion is styled automatically but the content needs to be wrapped in a paragraph tag like this:
 >    expander1 = st.beta_expander("Accordion title", expanded=False)
 >    with expander1:
 >        st.markdown("<p class='card'>Hidden accordion content</p>",unsafe_allow_html=True)